 From 2007 to early 2010, OCRRA operated a year-round drop-off center for electronics, fluorescent bulbs, books, batteries, cell phones and smoke detectors for proper disposal.
 This provided a convenient means of proper disposal for many items for Onondaga County residents.
 However, the cost burden for the operation of the facility and the collection and recycling of these materials, particularly electronics, became too high to be solely OCRRA's responsibility.
 The center was closed in March 2010.
 While open, OCRRA accepted over 1.7 million pounds of electronics and over 700,000 pounds of books.
-OCRRA currently directs residents to other avenues for recycling of these items.
-In particular, a number of private electronic recyclers have come on board locally due to New York State's Extended Producer Responsibility law, which became effective in April 2011.
-In those previous years, at times OCRRA was the only local outlet for electronic wastes; at this writing nine local enterprises are listed on OCRRA's website for convenient waste recycling (http://www.ocrra.org/recycling_c3.asp).
-Though the number of recycling outlets locally still do not meet the minimum requirements set forth for manufacturers in the state's Electronics Equipment Recycling and Reuse Act, the local community is well served, even with the closing of the C3.
+OCRRA currently directs residents to other convenient, local avenues for recycling of these items.